yt-project/yt/doc/source/installing.rst

 .. _updating-yt:

-Updating yt and its dependencies
+Updating yt and Its Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With many active developers, code development sometimes occurs at a furious